MohamedAmineBoufares/nestjs-graphql/README.md

 $ npm run start:prod
 ```

-The server should be up and running on [localhost:5000](http://localhost:5000/).
+The server should be up and running on the GraphQL Playground [localhost:5000](http://localhost:5000/graphql).

 ## Project status

-This project is currently in development.
+This project is finished.

 ## Licence